Reodor-Studios/create-reodor-app/docs/getting-started.md

 </details>

+### Optional External Services - Analytics, Payments & Maps

+This project does not include preconfigured integrations for PostHog (analytics), Stripe (payments), or Mapbox (maps) because these services are highly context-dependent on your specific application needs.
+However, if you need these capabilities, these are the recommended best-in-class solutions.

+**PostHog - Analytics & Product Insights**

+If you need analytics, user behavior tracking, feature flags, or A/B testing, PostHog is the best choice.
+AI assistants are excellent at integrating PostHog, and MCP servers are available to help with configuration and event tracking.
+Simply describe what you want to track and let AI handle the integration.

+**Stripe - Payment Processing**

+If you need payment processing, subscription billing, or marketplace functionality, Stripe is the industry standard.
+AI can help you integrate Stripe webhooks, handle payment flows, and manage subscriptions.
+There are MCP servers available for Stripe that can accelerate development.

+**Mapbox - Maps & Geolocation**

+If you need map integration, custom routes, markers, address search, or geolocation features, Mapbox is the way to go.
+AI is very capable at implementing Mapbox integrations, including address autocomplete, geocoding, and custom map styling.

+**Mina Scheduler - Calendar & Booking**

+If you're building an event management system, booking service, or any application requiring a fully customizable scheduler, Mina Scheduler (<https://mina-scheduler.vercel.app/>) is an excellent React component.
+It offers day/week/month views, event management, Zod validation, Shadcn UI integration, Framer Motion animations, and mobile-responsive design.
+AI can help integrate and customize Mina Scheduler for your specific use case.

+**Why these aren't preconfigured:**

+- **Context-dependent** - Most apps don't need all of these services
+- **Different requirements** - Payment flows, analytics, maps, and booking systems vary widely
+- **Keep it lean** - Only add what you actually use
+- **Easy to add** - AI assistants make integration straightforward when needed

+**If you don't need these services:** Simply check off the corresponding setup steps in your checklist to mark them as complete.
+There's no need to set them up if your application doesn't require them.

 ### Database Architecture - From SQL to Type-Safe Code

 This project uses a powerful database workflow that automatically generates type-safe schemas from your PostgreSQL database.
 Understanding this flow is critical for productive development.